turingcompl33t/site/posts/2025-11-13-makemore-bigram.md

 # tensor([0.0654, 0.4140, 0.5205])
 ```

 We can then use [`torch.multinomial`](https://docs.pytorch.org/docs/stable/generated/torch.multinomial.html) to sample from this probability distribution.
-This allows us to get an index into the tensor based on the probability assigned to that index - sampling from the multinomial distribution.
+This allows us to get an index into the tensor based on the probability assigned to that index - i.e. sample from the multinomial distribution `p`.

 ```python
 samples = torch.multinomial(p, num_samples=32, replacement=True, generator=g)